-PD The Probability of Default is an estimate of the likelihood of default over a given time horizon.
+The Probability of Default is an estimate of the likelihood of default over a given time horizon.
 A default may only happen at a certain time over the assessed period, if the facility has not been previously derecognized and is still in the portfolio.
-The concept of PDs is further explained in note 23.1.1.
+The concept of PDs is further explained in note 24.1.1.

-EAD The Exposure at Default is an estimate of the exposure at a future default date, taking into account expected changes in the exposure after the reporting date, including repayments of principal and interest, whether scheduled by contract or otherwise, expected drawdowns on committed facilities, and accrued interest from missed payments.
-The EAD is further explained in note 23.1.1.
+FAD The Exposure at Default is an estimate of the exposure at a future default date, taking into account expected changes in the exposure after the reporting date, including repayments of principal and interest, whether scheduled by contract or otherwise, expected drawdowns on committed facilities, and accrued interest from missed payments.
+The EAD is further explained in note difference between the contractual cash flows due and those that the lender would expect to receive, including from the realization of any collateral.
+It is usually expressed as a percentage of the EAD, the LGD is further explained in note 24.1.1.

 LGD The Loss Given Default is an estimate of the loss arising in the case where a default occurs at a given time.
-It is based on the difference between the contractual cash flows due and those that the lender would expect to receive, including from the realization of any collateral.
-It is usually expressed as a percentage of the EAD, the LGD is further explained in note
+It is based on the